mantinone/insidious-bird/readme2.md

 - [ ] Player can reset/restart game at any time
 - [ ] Map is generated randomly, with various obstacles along the way
 - [ ] Player can pause game and save game
-- [ ] User log in and database to save high scores
+- [ ] User log in and database to save high scores, achievements, flap count
 - [ ] Network for multiplayer functionality in a vs mode

-## Stretch Goals
+- [ ] Game saves win loss record after versus games
-- [ ] Add exploration mode which includes gathering treasure and procedurally generated maps
+- [ ] Add exploration mode where players can choose different paths by going up or down
+- [ ] Database saves a record of path so future players can try to find paths other players have taken for a bonus.
+- [ ] "Chimera mode" where various power ups change both your bird's appearance and how it interacts with obstacles
+- [ ] At end of "Chimera Mode" the game gives the option to save an image of your final bird with all powerups
 - [ ] Add shooter mode with enemy birds, weapons, and powerups to enhance your bird
-- [ ] Chimera mode where various power ups change both your bird's appearance and how it interacts with obstacles

 ### Required